Adult to child ratios

 • Rangers: 1 leader with a recommended second adult.

 Many activities from our adventures for girls finder have specific ratios you must follow for safety reasons.
-Search for the activity you're planning to do in the finder and click on the 'Planning and safety' tab to find out exactly how many adults you need.
+Search for the activity you're planning to do in the finder and click on the 'planning and safety' tab to find out exactly how many adults you need.

 Ratios for events and residentials can be found on our events and going away pages.